 Teaching takes place at the University’s London premises:

 51 Gower Street

 A system of preliminary registration for all research degrees is in operation to allow students to prepare a formal proposal during the early part of their course.
 Admission to research degrees is normally on a provisional basis while the candidate, with the help of the supervisor, refines the proposal for the research, including developing a work plan and identifying the requirements for support and resources and how these will be met.
-Students for the MA degree in Biography by Research are registered initially for the taught MA until the research proposal has been accepted.

 All research students must also subject their work to an annual progress review.